gogiraj/coursera-getting-and-cleaning-data-project/CodeBook.md

-# Code Book Resuting Data Fields in Tidy.txt
+# Code Book Resuting Data Fields in TidyData.txt

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `tidyData.txt`.

 ## Identifiers

 * `subject` - The ID of the test subject
 * `activity` - The type of activity performed when the corresponding measurements were taken

-## Measurements in  Tidy.txt
+## Measurements in  TidyData.txt

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`